mucnjakf/FootballStatisticsWC2018/README.md

 # FootballStatisticsWC2018

-Football Statistics Windows Desktop Application - 2018.
+Football Statistics World Cup 2018 Windows Desktop Application - 2018.

 ---

 ### **Overview**
-Football Statistics World Cup 2018 is a system that consists of two applications, a Windows Forms desktop application and a WPF Windows application.
+Football Statistics World Cup 2018 is a system that consists of two applications, a Windows Forms and WPF desktop application.

-Windows Forms desktop application user selects their favorite team to see players, match and player statistics.
+In the Windows Forms desktop application, users can select their favorite team and gain access to a wealth of statistics, including detailed player profiles, match summaries, and comprehensive team statistics.

-WPF Windows application user selects teams that played against each other to see results, team formations and players information.
+The WPF Windows application focuses on match-specific information.
+Users can select two teams that competed against each other to view detailed match results, team formations, and in-depth player information.

 ---